rinnocente/qe-full-6.0/README.md

 $ docker run -it -u qe rinnocente/qe-full-6.0 /bin/bash
 ```

 in this way you will be inside the container as user ```qe```.
-Change its password
-that initially is set to *mammamia* , with the **passwd** command.

 ### Also remote access via **ssh** :
-If you want to access directly the container from outside your machine or you want to share the container with collaborators, then you have to start it in background with a running **sshd** (but first change the password for user ``qe`` with a local access).
+If you want to access directly the container from outside your machine or you want to share the container with collaborators, then you have to start it in background with a running **sshd**.

 You can run the container in background  with **sshd** typing :